AllianceSoftware/alliance-platform-py/README.md

 You can run `pdm mypy` to run the type checking for all packages.

+#### Documentation

+You can run `pdm build-docs-watch` to build the documentation for all packages, serve it locally, and watch for changes.

 ### Release process

 When a change is made that requires a release the following workflow applies: